Last updated

-Firstly we will consider whether AI should deliver mentoring from an ethical perspective.
-In their article, “The Ethics of Mentoring,” Moberg and Velazquez (2004) set out a number of ethical responsibilities and obligations for mentors:
+Firstly we will consider whether AI should deliver mentoring, or AI mentorship from an ethical perspective.
+In their article, "The Ethics of Mentoring," Moberg and Velazquez (2004) set out a number of ethical responsibilities and obligations for mentors:

 - Beneficence: to do good, specifically to provide knowledge, wisdom and support to the mentee